beholdenon/BCOMFashion/README.md

 This will generate the files 'project-sprites.png' and 'project-sprites.css'.
 See the mobile-app project for an example.

-# Checking links in files
+## Checking links in files

 The grunt task "checkPages" can be used to check that all links in a given page or path are valid links.
 Add files or paths to the pageUrls array in the checkPages task in gruntfile.js to let the task know which pages to check.

+## htmlSnapshot

+This task is currently not being used but could be used in a future project.
+It uses a headless browser to download a copy of the html of a page to a specified folder.

 # Using ES6 in client files